Imagine you go into the kitchen at night to make a sandwich and to your surprise, a crawling cockroach there to welcome you!

 If I found one cockroach in my apartment and got rid of it.
 Is that it?
 Is there a possibility I’m living in Joe’s apartment?

-The issue isn’t that they’re unsightly and disgusting.
-The real danger is that cockroaches can spread pathogens, transmitting diseases and/or causing asthma.
+The issue isn’t that roaches are creepy and disgusting.
+The real danger is that cockroaches can spread pathogens, transmitting diseases and even causing asthma.

-Coming from such a bad experience, I’ll be sharing with you today how to deal with the issue of finding a cockroach in your kitchen.
+Having seen similar bad experience of my clients, I’ll be sharing with you today how to deal with the issue of finding a cockroach in your kitchen.

-I Found One Cockroach in the House – What Should I Do?
+I Found One Cockroach in the House.
+What to Do?